 Crystal Light is a flavoring packet that’s added to water.
 The brand highlights the low calorie count, and claims their products can “satisfy your need for sweet refreshment.”

 But is Crystal Light bad for you, or is it a healthy option?
-What’s actually in Crystal Light and are there any questionable additives like preservatives?
+Does it contain unhealthy additives?
 Is Crystal Light Pure a healthier option than regular Crystal Light?
 And why was the brand recently sued about some ingredients used?

-In this article we’ll answer all of these questions and more, as we analyze the ingredients in Crystal Light and Crystal Light Pure to give our take on whether the flavoring packets are bad for you or if they’re a healthy, low-calorie option.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Crystal Light and Crystal Light Pure to give our take on whether or not the flavoring packets are bad for you.

-We’ll highlight a recent lawsuit filed against Crystal Light related to some of the ingredients used in their products.
+We’ll also document a recent lawsuit filed against Crystal Light related to some of the ingredients used in their products.

 Ingredient Analysis – Crystal Light Classics

-The “Classics” line is the original Crystal Light product line, and the ingredients in the Strawberry Orange Banana flavor are shown above.
+The “Classics” line is the original Crystal Light product line, and the ingredients in the Strawberry Orange Banana flavor are shown below:

-There are a number of ingredients in this formulation that may be questionable from a health perspective.
+There are a number of ingredients in this formulation that we consider unhealthy.

 Aspartame is an artificial sweetener that was described as “possibly carcinogenic” in a report published by the World Health Organization in 2023.